littleosbook/littleosbook/paging.md

 The translation of linear addresses to physical addresses is described in the figure below.

-It is also possible to use 4 MB pages.
+While pages are normally 4096 bytes, it is also possible to use 4 MB pages.
 A PDE then points directly to a 4 MB page frame, which needs to be aligned on a 4 MB address boundary.
 The address translation is almost the same as in the figure, with just the page table step removed.
 It is possible to mix 4 MB and 4 KB pages.

 ![Translating virtual addresses (linear addresses) to physical addresses.
 ](images/intel_4_2_linear_address_translation.png)